zwbetz-gh/nightwatchjs-template/README.md

 NIGHTWATCH_OUTPUT_FOLDER=tests_output

 # Run test files in parallel.
-# Currently only chromedriver supports parallel.
+# Currently only ChromeDriver supports parallel.
 NIGHTWATCH_PARALLEL=false

 # If NIGHTWATCH_PARALLEL is true, specify the number of workers to use.